silvia-taliana/my-budget-pal/README.md

 * [Questions](#questions)

 ## Installation
-The technologies used for this project include MongoDB, Express, React, Node, Auth0, Recharts npm, React-Bootstrap..
+The technologies used for this project include MongoDB, Express, React, Node, Auth0, Recharts npm and React-Bootstrap.
 Start the application locally with the command "npm start".

 ## Usage
 The following images are examples of what the user will see in the application.